StudioEtrange/tango/doc/services.md

     ```

-* If plugins have data, it will be stored in `$APP_DATA_PATH/plugins`
+* If plugins have data, it will be stored in `$CTX_DATA_PATH/plugins`

 ### Plugins creation

-* You can create plugins and store them in the context of your application.
+* You can create plugins and store them in a context.

 * A plugin is defined by 1 executable file, follow the provided templates file and rename it with the plugin name
     * [template.md](/pool/plugins/template) : executable script

-* Files of your created plugins must be placed in the `pool/plugins` folder inside your app root path
+* Files of your created plugins must be placed in the `pool/plugins` folder inside your ctx root path
     ```
-    $HOME/myapp
+    $HOME/myctx
-    $HOME/myapp/pool/plugins/myplugin
+    $HOME/myctx/pool/plugins/myplugin

-    ./tango --app myapp --approot $HOME/myapp --domain mydomain.org --freeport --module firefox --plugin myplugin%firefox up firefox
+    ./tango --ctx myctx --ctxroot $HOME/myctx --domain mydomain.org --freeport --module firefox --plugin myplugin%firefox up firefox
     ```

 * Take inspiration from [plugins catalogue](/pool/plugins/) folder.